Notice of Race and Sailing Instructions

 15.1 Scoring will be per Rule 90.3.
 There will be no throw-outs – the Old Guys are tough characters.

 15.2 Each event has unique scoring to purposely make it difficult to understand.
-Please look at the Event Stuff To Know.
+Please look at the stuff to know for each event.

 15.3 Scores will be based on finishing position in each race and adjusted using the Old Guys Handicap System for each race.
 Old Guys (age 50-59) will have no adjustment; Older Old Guys (60- 69) will have -1 point adjustment; Really Old Old Guys (70-74) will have -2 point adjustment.
 Nearly Dead Old Guys (over 75) will have a -3 point adjustment.
 Old Guys in Training (less than 50) will have +3 points adjustment.
 Former Olympians must apply to the Ornery Measurer for a custom adjustment.